The dev server

 When a .pyxl file's Python half changes, the dev server's existing imported version of the compiled .py is stale.
 Python's import system caches modules in sys.modules — re-importing the same module key returns the cached version.

 This is why Python edits show up immediately without restarting the dev server.
-The hot-reload story is: write file → watcher fires → incremental build → module cache purged → next request reads the new code.
+The hot-reload story is: write file → watcher fires → incremental build → reload generation advances → next request re-imports the new code (module-level state resets, as it would on any restart).
+Between rebuilds the module is reused, so a module-level counter or cache persists across requests — but only per process (see SSR → module reuse).

 What's watched